willroberts/fallout4-mods/README.md

 - 5-point damage perks (+20/40/60/80/100%) are now 4 points (+25/50/75/100%).
 - 5-point armor perks (+10/20/30/40/50) are now 4 points, and have been buffed (+25/50/75/100).
 - Nuclear Physicist no longer reduces Fusion Core drain.
 It now scales Radiation Damage by +50/100/150/200%.
+- Quick Hands now grants Action Points at all ranks.
+- Blitz now grants reduced Action Points drain at all ranks.
+- Gun Fu now grants reload speed at all ranks.
+- Sniper 3 no longer grants VATS headshot chance.
+It now grants 30% knockdown chance.
+- Demolition Expert 4 no longer grants double damage when shooting mines in VATS.
 - Perks which grant a chance for something to happen now explicitly state the chance.
 - Changed the order of Persuasion perks:
   - Refractor moved from 7 to 3